 - “Nothing for us without us”.
 While informal food vendors play an essential role in food distribution and food security in both regions, they were mostly absent from decision-making fora in charge of the COVID-19 response.
 In Latin America, we found no evidence of the creation of spaces of dialogue with informal vendors by national or local authorities.
 Africa, on the other hand, provided some promising examples of inclusive decision-making.
 In Ghana, ministerial directives mandated that local public health committees include members of market associations.
 In Liberia, the President required market association leaders to work with the Ministry of Internal Affairs to regulate market operations.
 More of this is needed.
 Governments at the national and local level must create institutional spaces to systematically include informal food vendors in law making processes that regulate access to public space and informal vending.

-Top photo: A fresh meat seller in the Makola Market in Accra, Ghana.
+Top photo: Henrietta Osei, who has been selling fresh meat in the Makola Market in Accra, Ghana, for about 10 years.
 Credit: Benjamin Forson